 150 Startups is a multi-year Alberta-wide initiative designed to build a more resilient economy and expand Alberta’s entrepreneurial capacity by creating more first-time Entrepreneurs at all 26 of Alberta’s publicly funded colleges, universities and polytechnics.

-These student entrepreneurs then become the role models, advisors, mentors, and angel investors that inspire and support the next generation of aspiring young entrepreneurs.
+These student entrepreneurs then become the role models, mentors, and angel investors that inspire and support the next generation of aspiring and first-time young entrepreneurs.

 We do this by having Alberta’s 26 colleges and universities collaborate so we all share ideas, develop resources, identify best practices and, annually, guide 150 post-secondary students to Ideate and take the initial steps towards becoming a first-time Entrepreneur.

 Kick-Off Weekend – Friday, May 5th to Sunday, May 7th

 September to April

 Alberta’s Colleges and Universities run their own on-campus activities to expose students to entrepreneurship as a viable career option.
 Those interested in becoming an entrepreneur can start working on the 10 steps to turn their idea into a business.
 From January to March a series of on-campus presentations are broadcasted live and recorded for future use.
 At the end of April, each school selects who it thinks is its most promising first-time entrepreneur.

 Those chosen to represent their post-secondary institution as the most promising first-time entrepreneur participate in a summer skills development program.
 The skills development program starts with a Kick-off Weekend where students and aspiring entrepreneurs learn and apply the Lean Startup method and Ash Maurya’s Lean Canvas.
 The summer skills development program then continues with Lean Startups Challenges and twice-a-week web meetings.

 Each school’s representative has the opportunity to compete for over $100,000 in cash and scholarships to Silicon Valley’s top entrepreneurship program.